edgedb/imdbench/README.rst

 It is a valid decision to prioritize developer experience over performance, especially when your expected traffic is low.
-However, the limitations of ORMs can be crippling as an application scales in complexity and traffic, as this benchmark demonstrates.
+However, the limitations of ORMs can be crippling as an application scales in complexity and traffic.

 The third way
 ^^^^^^^^^^^^^